CodeByMurali/EKS_Terraform_Assignment/README.md

 ### GitHub Actions Workflow 🤖

 The infrastructure deployment is fully automated through a **GitHub Actions workflow**.
-This workflow provides a user-friendly interface to manage your infrastructure:
+This workflow provides a interface to manage the infrastructure:

   * **`terraform plan`**: Allows users to preview infrastructure changes before applying them.
   * **`terraform apply`**: Executes the planned changes to provision or update the AWS resources.